midstar/bluetooth_speaker_scripts/README.md

 audio, such as a doorbell sound, when someone hits my ZigBee button which I have at my front door.

-Edit add following rows to configuration.yaml
+Add following rows to configuration.yaml

     shell_command:
       connect_bluetooth_speaker: sh /home/myusername/.homeassistant/bluetooth_speaker_scripts/connect.sh 11:22:33:44:55:66